nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% endif %}

-{% if page.ios or page.react or page.mparticle_ios %}
+{% if page.ios or page.react or page.mparticle_ios or page.ios_imessage %}
 ## {% if page.react %}iOS: {% endif %}Configure Xcode Project

 ### Add your Branch key